faisal7-pro/demo/README.md

 # demo
-This is for learning the Git and Github
+This is for learning the Git and Github <br>
+Author: Faisal Noorani